 DNR Forester Bart Ausland visited our property yesterday to inspect work we performed under our Forestland Enhancement Program (FLEP) cost-share agreement that will expire on June 30.

-FLEP supports landowners who want to manage healthy stands and prevent destructive forest fires, but are faced with the harsh economic realities of small parcels and sub-merchantable trees.
+FLEP supports landowners who want to manage healthy stands and prevent destructive forest fires, but who are faced with the harsh economic realities of small parcels and sub-merchantable trees.
 FLEP pays 50%, up to a modest limit per acre, of the cost of pre-commercial thinning, pruning, and slash disposal.

 Post a Comment